EriksenJ/ra_guide/README.md

 - Script outputs must contain the name of the producing script and be informative about content.
 	- _Example_: Assume the file `descriptives_main_sample.R` outputs two summary tables in LaTeX format.
 One is balance table with means and differences in means between treatment and control groups, and one contains general summary statistics for the full sample.
 These (sh)could be named `descriptives_main_sample_balance.tex` and `descriptives_main_sample_summary.tex`.
 - When possible, use R to solve coding tasks.
+- No line of code should be more than 100 characters long.
+All languages we work in allow you to break a logical line across multiple lines on the page (e.g, using `///` in Stata or `...` in Matlab).
+You may want to set your editor to show a “margin” at 100 characters.
+- Functions should not typically be longer than 200 lines.

 ## R